marinspira/api-traffic-analyzer/README.md

 ## Overview

+Track and analyze who’s using your API, how often, and from where.

-`api-traffic-analyzer` is a lightweight **Express middleware library** that helps you:
+api-traffic-analyzer is a lightweight Express middleware + CLI tool that helps you:

-- Track **unique IP addresses** accessing your API endpoints,
-- Assign each IP a **unique numeric ID** starting from 0,
+- Monitor unique visitors by IP (with auto-assigned numeric IDs)
+- Optionally identify users with persistent cookies
-- Log API requests with details including timestamp, IP, IP ID, user ID, HTTP method, and endpoint path,
+- Automatically log each request's timestamp, IP, user ID, method, and endpoint
-- Produce logs in a standard format that can later be analyzed by a CLI tool or programmatically.
+- Store logs in a simple text format for later analysis

-This middleware makes it easy to add user v& IP analytics without building custom logging from scratch.
+- Use a CLI tool to inspect API traffic and usage patterns

+## Features
+- Easy to drop into any Express-based app
+- In-memory IP-to-ID mapping for tracking sessions
+- Cookie-based user fingerprinting (optional, configurable)
+- CLI support to analyze usage per endpoint, per user, per IP

 -----------------